Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 By Jessica Rossetti

 The fat-to-protein ratio (FPR) in dog food will tell you how much lean meat is being used in your dog’s food compared to fatty ingredients and is usually expressed in a percentage.
-It’s not an exact measurement, but it will give you an idea of the quality of your dog’s food.
+It’s not an exact measurement, but it may help give you a better idea of the quality of your dog’s food.

 Fat in dog food is not a bad thing.
 In the right quantity, it’s an essential nutrient.
 However, too little or too much of it in dog food can be a problem.
-The average range for a healthy FPR is 50% to 80%.
+The average range for a healthy FPR is 50% to 80%, however, this number isn’t as important as the actual amount of fat and protein in dog food.

 Here, we look at this number in detail.